-- Also, a police report if you are over the age of 18, stating that you have no criminal records.
+- Also, a police report if you are over 18, stating that you have no criminal records.

 - Birth certificate (for underage applicants).

-Other information you might need as circumstances of visa differ
+Other information you might need as circumstances may differ:

 - For people that are underage, aside from your birth certificate, you will need a guardian who will provide proof of address and contact address, a confirmatory letter to be your guardian, and proof of consent from your real or legal parents/guardian.